ricardolx/static-wapp-aws-tf/README.md

 1. If the secret is available, validate the token
 2. If the secret is not available
-   a. for Identity Server: call the authentication service at /connect/introspect
+   1. for Identity Server: call the authentication service at /connect/introspect

 For the Gateway authentication, lambda will also check the token claims to ensure they are authorized to access the resource